 See the latest Sugar and Sweeteners Outlook report.

-In the February World Agricultural Supply and Demand Estimates (WASDE), the U.S. 2024/25 sugar supply is lowered from last month by 101,000 short tons, raw value (STRV) to 14.393 million as the increases in beginning stocks and beet sugar production are offset by the decreases in cane sugar production and imports.
-Sugar use for human consumption is lowered by 75,000 STRV to 12.275 million on slower-than-expected deliveries in the first fiscal quarter (October–December).
-Total sugar use is reduced by the same magnitude to 12.480 million.
-Thus, ending stocks are down 26,000 STRV to 1.913 million and the corresponding ending stocks-touse ratio is 15.3 percent, slightly down by 0.1 percentage points.
+In the March World Agricultural Supply and Demand Estimates (WASDE) report, the U.S. 2024/25 sugar supply is lowered from last month by 76,000 short tons, raw value (STRV) to 14.317 million, as the increase in domestic sugar production is offset by the decrease in imports from Mexico.
+Sugar use for human consumption is lowered by 35,000 STRV to 12.240 million on a slower-thanexpected pace of deliveries.
+Total sugar use is reduced by the same magnitude to 12.445 million.
+Thus, ending stocks are down 41,000 STRV to 1.872 million and the corresponding ending stocks-to-use ratio is 15 percent, down by 0.3 percentage points but higher than the expected 13.5 percent.
+This reduction is because, per the suspension agreements, the Export Limit in March which the U.S. Department of Commerce sets at 100 percent of U.S. Needs to achieve a 13.5 percent stocks-to-use ratio (305,075 STRV) cannot be lower than the Export Limit previously established in December, which was 80 percent of U.S. Needs at that time (620,925 STRV x 80 percent = 496,740 STRV).
+Thus, the latter's higher volume is reflected in the WASDE.